-We are delighted the Western Australian Government has announced this morning that it will invest $2.7 million in major upgrades to the Cape to Cape Track and visitor signage in the National Park.
+We are delighted the Western Australian Government has announced that it will invest $2.7 million in major upgrades to the Cape to Cape Track and visitor signage in the National Park.

 A Track of Great Significance

 MRBTA has advocated for increased funding of the Cape to Cape Track over many years.
 The Track possesses significant environmental and cultural values, as it traverses the limestone ridge and beaches of the Leeuwin-Naturaliste National Park, following the coast from Cape Naturaliste down to Cape Leeuwin.